nareshbhatia/pusher-nextjs-location/README.md

 ![Pusher Events](assets/pusher-events.png)

-Application can be tested by sending `location_updated` events using Pusher's debug console.
-Here's a sample `location_updated` event:
+Application can be tested by sending `location_updated` events on the `presence-channel` using Pusher's debug console.
+Here's the sample data for a `location_updated` event:

 ```json
 { "userId": "james", "location": { "lat": 37.7749, "lng": -122.4194 } }